ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

    1. Restore existing insulation and surface finishes disturbed or damaged during the course of the work to original condition.
    1. Provide insulation jackets as specified.
    1. Provide insulated surfaces ready to receive a final coat of paint without the necessity of sizing or priming.
-1. PIPING SYSTEMS APPLICATIONS**
-   1. Insulate piping up through NPS 16 with two-piece, sectional pipe insulation; insulate piping larger than NPS 16 with sectional pipe covering or prefabricated curved sidewall segments.
+1. PIPING SYSTEMS APPLICATIONS*   1.
+Insulate piping up through NPS 16 with two-piece, sectional pipe insulation; insulate piping larger than NPS 16 with sectional pipe covering or prefabricated curved sidewall segments.
 Trim all insulation segments and butt tightly to each other to eliminate voids, gaps or open joints; do not use joint sealer to fill these imperfections.
 Rub insulation ends against each other to achieve a tight fit prior to the application of joint sealer.
    1. Install multiple layers of insulation so the butt and longitudinal joints of one layer do not coincide with those of any other layer.
 Stagger the outer joints by half sections over the inner joints with a minimum overlap of 18 inches.
    1. On all indoor and outdoor applications, on hot piping systems, apply a vapor sealing joint sealer, 1/16-inch-thick to all butt and longitudinal joints of the outer layer of multi-layered installations and to all circumferential and longitudinal joints of single layer installations.
 Apply joint sealer so as to completely fill the thickness of the joints.
 Do not bond layers of insulation to each other; avoid applying excessive sealer in the joints and do not feather edge.
    1. On all indoor and outdoor applications, on chilled, ambient and cold piping systems, apply a vapor sealing joint sealer, in full bed coverage (not a bead), for sealing all joints of insulation and pvc slip joints of the vapor barrier type, moisture and water resistant, 97 percent solids by weight, non-hardening and flexible with a service temperature range from -50 degrees F to 200 degrees F; Childers “CP-76”, Foster “44” or “95-50” or as approved.